paultopia/math4ls/probability.md

 - Torts cases face the perennial problem of "loss of a chance," when the plaintiff's evidence shows, for example, that absent the defendant's negligence he would have had a 25% chance of surviving, and the defendant reduced that chance.

-- [crim deterrence theory]
+- In criminal law as well as in torts, we say that one the rationales for punishment is deterrence, that is, to make doing harm to others too costly to the defendant to be worth doing.
+The usual way we calculate the deterrent value of a punishment is probabilistically: we say (roughly) that ideal deterrence should set the product of the cost of the punishment and the probability of having that punishment inflicted to be equal to the harm done to others by the punishable act.

-- [torts BPL]
+- In torts, the Hand formula for breach of the duty of care in negligence cases, BPL, is meant to capture the burden of taking a precaution, balanced against the probability that the loss will occur absent that precaution as well as the cost of the loss.

 - Finally, every area of law will sometimes make use of statistical evidence at trial, presented by expert witnesses.

 You need to know how to work with probabilistic ideas because you won't be able to avoid them in the practice of law.

-Unfortunately, many lawyers, and even (especially?) many judges, are extraordinarily ignorant of probability and statistics.
-(Statistics will be a separate explainer, but of course the two go together.)
+Unfortunately, many lawyers, and even (especially?) many judges, are ignorant of probability and statistics.^[Statistics will be a separate explainer, but the two go together.]
 This is unfortunate, but also provides opportunities for lawyers who aren't actually terrified of a few numbers to serve an important role on litigation teams, and even potentially win some cases over their clueless opponents.

 ## But I went to law school because I'm scared of math!